samtmorgan/samtmorgan/README.md

-### Hi there 👋 my name is Sam, I build things for the web using full stack tech
+### Hi there, I'm 👋
+Fullstack software engineer with a primary focus on Frontend development